Dungri Garasia

 The Dungri Garasia are a clan of the Bhil ethnic community found in the states of Gujarat and Rajasthan in India.
-They have scheduled tribe status.
+They have the scheduled tribe status.

 Origin

 The word Dungri literally hills and Garasia means a clearer of forest in the Rajasthani dialect.
-According to their traditions, this community of Bhils migrated from Mewar about three hundred years ago to escape the Muslim forces attacking the Maharana Pratap.
-They are now found in the taluks of Meghraj, Bhiloda, Vijaynagar, and Khed Brahma taheshil, Gujarat, where the community still speaks vagdi.
+According to their traditions, this community of Bhils migrated from Mewar about 300 years ago, to escape the Muslim forces attacking Maharana Pratap.
+They are now found in the taluqas of Meghraj, Bhiloda, Vijaynagar, and Khed Brahma of Sabarkantha District, Gujarat, where the community still speaks Mewari.

 Present circumstances

 Gujarat

-In Gujarat, the Adivasi dungri garasia are an endogamous community.
-They consists of two sub-divisions, the Bhagat and Sansari, who do not intermarry.
+In Gujarat, the Dungri Garasia are an endogamous community.
+They consist of two sub-divisions, the Bhagat and Sansari, who do not intermarry.
 These sub-divisions in turn consist of clans, which are exogamous.
-The major clan groupings are the Baranda,Balat, Kharadi, Pandor, Parmar, Moria, Damor, Gameti, Ninama,Taral, Bhagora, Suvera, Joshiyara, Asari, tabiyar, Khada, varsat, balevia and Katara.
+The major clan groupings are the Pandor, Parmar, Moria, Damor, Gameti, Taral, Bhagora and Katara.